ClemensKohl/CAdir/README.md

 Unlike most other algorithms it does not require prior knowledge of the number of clusters in the data, but can instead infer them during clustering.

 # TODO
-- [x] Add documentation to missing functions.
+- [ ] Add documentation to missing functions.
 - [ ] Reduce dependencies and insure that all packages are available on CRAN/Bioconductor. -> ggsankey!
-- [ ] "Prettify" plotting functions. -> Colors for APL plots!
+- [x] "Prettify" plotting functions. -> Colors for APL plots!
 - [ ] Write vignette.
-- [ ] Add Salpha scoring to rank the genes.
+- [x] Add Salpha scoring to rank the genes.
 - [ ] Add kernel CA as a non-linear alternative.
+(Prototype exists on branch kernel_svd)
+- [ ] Enable labeling of genes in cluster_apl